cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 * `tag`: assigns a tag to the schematic.
 The tag can be either a String value or a predefined icon (see [Icons](SYNTAX-1-VARIABLES.markdown#constants-representing-built-in-icons)). `tag` attribute can be specified more than once; all specified tags are attached to the schematic.
 * `target`: specifies the target of the schematic.
 The assigned value must match one of the [existing targets](SYNTAX-5-OTHER.markdown#option-target).
 Only blocks compatible with the given target can be used in the schematics.
-The target is also applied when compiling Mindcode assigned to processors (although it is possible to override the target within the Mindcode source code usign the `#set target` directive).
+The target is also applied when compiling Mindcode assigned to processors (although it is possible to override the target within the Mindcode source code using the `#set target` directive).
 Can be specified at most once.

 # Block definition